Dicycloverine Hydrochloride 20 mg Tablets

-Each tablet contain 20 mg of dicycloverine hydrochloride
+Each tablet contains 20 mg of Dicycloverine hydrochloride.

 For the full list of excipients, see section 6.1.